Learning activities

 Students will undertake a bushwalk though the Field of Mars Reserve.

-As they walk through diverse ecosystems, the young ecologists will observe various habitats, recording the interactions between living organisms and their non-living surroundings, such as soil, water and air.
+As they walk through the forest ecosystem, the young ecologists will observe various habitats, recording the interactions between living organisms and their non-living surroundings.

 Students will also work independently guided by task cards catering for a variety of learning styles.
 Teachers will be encouraged to take photographs for student use back in the classroom.